leshow/embassy_quadcopter/README.md

 ## LLM usage

-Docs and tests are sometimes generated with the use of LLMs, along with explanation/discovery, but the purpose of this project is to actually learn, so the code is still written by a human.
+Docs and tests are sometimes generated with the use of LLMs, along with explanation/discovery, but the purpose of this project is to actually learn, so the code is still written by a human (hi!)